DianaDancea/HeadstarterWeek1Hackathon/README.md

 # HeadstarterWeek1Hackathon
-My team's repo for the Headstarter Week1 Hackathon; we are trying to build a smaller version of our final project idea
+My for the Headstarter Week1 Hackathon; I built a smaller version of our final project idea